giltayar/nursery/README.md

 // ==> after Nursery failed!
 ````

-When an abort happens, the `nursery.signal` is `true`, enabling us to check the flag and abort whenever we want to.
+When an abort happens, the `nurse.signal` is `true`, enabling us to check the flag and abort whenever we want to.
-We can also use `nursery.signal.addEventListener('abort', ...)` to register an abort handler if we want to.
+We can also use `nurse.signal.addEventListener('abort', ...)` to register an abort handler if we want to.

 > For more information on `AbortController`,
 > see [this](https://developer.mozilla.org/en-US/docs/Web/API/AbortController).